Vis4Sense/student-projects/2023-2024/readme.md

    1. what kind of database to store the data. (vector database, knowledge graph or json file)
 3. next step
    - User interface design and implementation

-Rachana
-1. progress: annotating research papers on using LLMs for creative writing tasks - i.e. plot generation and script generation.
-Experimented with finetuning stable diffusion with dreambooth via google colab.
-2. question and difficulty: determining the kind of research contribution my project can make and how it will help with writer's block
-3. meeting: discussed research directions such as using LLM for generating plot ideas, addressing model limitations for Dall E/Stable Diffusion using prompting or finetuning of the model or automatic caption generation for the image.
-4. next step: pick research direction from 4 options and find papers/information to see how to implement, drafting first semester report.

 Jianwen
 1. progress ...